-DIY Gift: How to Make a No-Sew Pet Bed
+DIY: How to Make a No-Sew Fleece Pet Bed

 Fast and Easy DIY Pet Bed for Dogs and Cats

-I was lucky enough to pick up two small puppy fleece blankets (the perfect size for my 6-pound pooch) at the dollar store for a buck a piece, and I had a bag of polyester filling hiding in the corner of my closet for a total cost of $2.24.
+For the bed pictured below, I was lucky enough to pick up two small fleece blankets made for puppies (the perfect size for my 6-pound pooch) at the dollar store for a buck apiece, and I had a bag of polyester filling hiding in the corner of my closet.
+The total cost was $2.24.

 - Fleece material